Type choices :

 6.3.
 Security

 Animals are prohibited near the swimming areas, picnic areas and playgrounds of the Campsite.
-Dogs must be kept on a leash of a maximum length of 1.85 m or tied up at all times, even on the Client's Land.
-Additionally, dogs over 20 kg must wear a harness or halter.
+Dogs must be kept on a leash with a maximum length of 1.85 m or tied up at all times, even on the Client's Land.
+In addition, dogs over 20 kg must wear a harness or halter.

 6.4.
 Applicable laws and regulations

-The Client undertakes to respect at all times Regulation number 936-20 relating to animals of the municipality of Saint-Jean-Baptiste or any other standard issued by the Domaine.
+The Client agrees to comply at all times with Regulation number 936-20 relating to animals in the municipality of Saint-Jean-Baptiste or any other standard issued by the Domaine.

 7. Construction, repair and maintenance